Appeon/PowerBuilder-Project-Example-Database/README.md

 # <b>Sample Database Readme</b>

-This repository provides the example database files necessary for setting up the database to work with PowerBuilder Demo, such as [PowerBuilder-Graph-Example](https://github.com/Appeon/PowerBuilder-Graph-Example) and [PowerBuilder-Sales-Example](https://github.com/Appeon/PowerBuilder-Sales-Example).
+This repository provides the example database files necessary for setting up the database to work with Appeon Demos, such as [PowerBuilder-Graph-Example](https://github.com/Appeon/PowerBuilder-Graph-Example) and [PowerBuilder-Sales-Example](https://github.com/Appeon/PowerBuilder-Sales-Example).

 ### Supported database versions